When we hear talk of a ban on products we have come to accept as readily available to us, our reaction is often to…

 The Active and Safe Routes to School Program is flexible and can be tailored to meet the specific needs of your school and community.
-Program components include neighbourhood walkabouts, transportation surveys, walking clubs, walking/cycling school buses for children with adult supervision, no-idling zones, and active transportation events including Clean Air Day, the Commuter Challenge, and International Walk to School Day.
+Program components include neighbourhood walkabouts, transportation surveys, walking clubs, walking/cycling school buses for children with adult supervision, no-idling zones, and active transportation events including Bike to School Month, Clean Air Day, the Commuter Challenge, and International Walk to School Day.

 We can also help you develop a comprehensive School Travel Plan for your school.
 Contact us for more information.